christy-nilges/Stock-analysis/README.md

 ### Advantage & Disadvantage of Refactoring

 As an advantage, the most significant different between the orginal and refactored code is the decrease in running time.
-The original analysis took almost one and half seconds to run, whereas the refactored code took approximately 0.28 seconds to run.
+The original analysis took almost one seconds to run, whereas the refactored code took approximately 0.28 seconds to run.

 As a disadvantage, refactoring code can be very time consuming and if not performed correctly could lead into a situation where there isn't a place to go or create a greater problem than there was originally.